+91-92850 11011

 Kaliadeh Palace

 Located on the banks of the Kshipra River, the Kaliadeh Palace was built in 1458 by the Sultan of Mandu.
-It consists of great Persian architecture, which gives islandic views with the river flowing on both sides.
+It consists of great Persian architecture, which gives idyllic views with the river flowing on both sides.

 Triveni Sangam

-Located around the Shani Navagraha temple, Triveni Sangam is a nice, serene spot where three rivers meet – Gandaki, Saraswati and Shipra.
+Triveni Sangam is a nice, serene spot where three rivers meet – Gandaki, Saraswati and Shipra.
 This peaceful spot has old banyan trees where one can enjoy the cool breeze.

 Navagraha Temple

 Located on the banks of the Shipra River, the Navagraha Temple is dedicated to nine celestial bodies, as the name suggests.
-It receives huge crowd on the Amavasya on Saturday.
+It receives a huge crowd on the Amavasya on Saturday.
 This temple has achieved a lot of religious significance over the years.
 The temple houses Lord Shani as the main deity and Dhayya Shani.
 The Hindu calendar “Vikram Samvat” is known to have originated in this temple.

 Jantar Mantar